zinozino1/React-Router-withAPI/README.md

-# Simple NEWS viewier with newsAPI
+# Simple NEWS viewer with newsAPI